VarCode-ai/convert-wider-dataset-to-pascal/README.md

 # convert-wider-dataset-to-pascal
-This repository is based on https://github.com/akofman/wider-face-pascal-voc-annotations but converts the dataset according to YOLOX conventions.
+This repository is based on https://github.com/akofman/wider-face-pascal-voc-annotations but it converts the dataset according to YOLOX conventions.